 There are specific terminologies which though have a different meaning but are usually used as a substitution for cost accounting.
 The three of these are as follows:

-As far as manufacturing units or industries are concerned, the three significant elements of cost are material, labour and overheads which are further bifurcated into two categories each, i.e. direct and indirect.
+As far as manufacturing units or industries are concerned, the three significant elements of cost are material, labour and overheads.
+These are further bifurcated into two categories each, i.e. direct and indirect.

-- Cost Accountancy: Cost accountancy is a systematic process of applying the costing as well as cost accounting methods in business activities with the intention of cost control and reduction.
+Cost accountancy is a systematic process of applying the costing, as well as cost accounting methods in business activities.
+It ensures cost control and reduction.

 Scope of Cost Accounting